 This step goes along with the food step above, as unfortunately, our “food” supply can be a major source of unnecessary chemical exposure that the body views as stress.
 But we also encounter environmental stressors in the form of chemicals in toothpastes, personal care products, deodorants, medicines, and cleaning chemicals.

 Our exposure to large amounts of plastic, especially plastics that have been heated in the microwave, can also cause a build up of estrogenic compounds in the body and alter our hormones.
 If the body is in a state of stress, the liver and kidneys are also not functioning optimally, making toxin removal slow and ineffective.

 I Focused On:

 - using only natural beauty and personal care products (see all of my recipes here)

 - avoiding plastics and storing food in glass

 - drinking enough water to make sure my body could flush out anything it removed

 - avoiding environmental toxins like pesticides and herbicides

 - avoiding antibacterial soap that contains chemicals like tricolsan

-Instead, try making your own (you’ll save money too!):
+Instead, I make my own (try it- you’ll save money too!):